timberwoof/gristleball/README.md

 # gristleball
 Simple Monte Carlo Simulation in Python, which I really should have called Monte Python.
+Reference: "Crystal Ball Version 3.0: Forecasting and Risk Analysis for Sporeadsheet Users", Decisioneering, Inc, 1993

 # Goals: Simplicity
 Requirements for use:
-* Be able to write a mathematical evaluation in Python.
+* You must be able to write your mathematical model as Python methods.

-Supply:
+This project will provide:
-* sample main program with sample calculator classes
+* Python classes that demonstrate mathematical models to analyze.
 * Package that contains all the support classes

 # Quick Start